orlando-math-circle/omc-app/docs/content/en/installation/production.md

 ---
-title: Setup
+title: Production
-description: Setup procedures for the production environment.
+description: Setup procedures for downloading and installing the application in a production environment on Azure.
-category: Production
+category: Installation
-position: 4
+position: 3
 ---

 This page describes the resources and general setup processes for setting up the app in a production environment.